 - Flavor – If you are wondering what a smoked steak tastes like, smoking imparts a unique flavor.
 Smoking melts fat which combines with the tenderized meat for a delicious eating experience.
 The flavor is also enhanced by the distinct aromas that smoking adds.

-The best cuts of beef to smoke are brisket, chuck roast, flank steak, rib, round, rump, and top sirloin.
-Click here to learn how to best smoke them.
+The best cuts of meat to smoke are brisket, chuck roast, flank steak, rib, round, rump, and top sirloin.
+Read more about how to smoke those beef cuts.

 What Is a Pellet Smoker?